Eugene Oregon Real Estate Blog

 Good Monday Morning!

-Inventory in Lane County held steady in November at 2.0 months, with total market time increasing slightly to 45 days.
+Inventory edged down to 1.7 months in August, with total market time increasing to 36 days.

 Year to Date Summary